Thenuka09/Translate-Application/README.md

 ## Usage

+- Choose language and text direction.
 - Enter any text in the input field.
 - Click the "Translate" button.
 - View the translated text displayed on the screen.

+## Acknowledgements

+- **Google Translate API**:
+  Thank you to Google for providing the Google Translate API, which powers the translation feature of this app.

+- **Figma**:
+  Special thanks to Figma for being the design tool used to create the UI/UX of this app.
+Its powerful features enabled a smooth design process.

+- **Canva**:
+  A big thanks to Canva for helping with the creation of project graphics and promotional materials, providing easy-to-use tools for design.

+- **React**:
+  ReactJS was used as the frontend framework for building the interactive and dynamic user interface of this app.
+Thanks to the React community for their continued support and innovation.